-We developed the Farmbook Suite of ICT tools to facilitate large-scale capacity strengthening.
+We developed the CRS ICT4Ag Suite of ICT tools to facilitate large-scale capacity strengthening.
 The suite consists of three components:

 - The SMART Skills e-learning modules, which provide instruction in the five skills that farmers need to increase production, income, and effective market engagement.

-- The Farmbook Business Planner, which helps farmers create business plans to increase profitability.
-The software collects comprehensive data to generate forecasts and reports.
+- The Business Planner/Profitability Assessments, which help farmers analyze costs, production and revenue to increase profitability.
+The software collects comprehensive data to generate reports and facilitate participatory analysis.

 - The Map & Track application, which allows registration of field agents, farmers, and farmer groups, while tracking and mapping activities in real time via Arc GIS.

 The three components work together to promote holistic development for transformative and sustainable results.

 We are applying the SMART Skills curriculum and the ICT4Ag Suite at scale in three USAID projects in southern Africa.
 Two of the projects are Development Food Assistance Programs.
 We plan to continue refining the approach as we roll out the SMART Skills curriculum in projects around the world.

 For more information about the SMART Skills, contact [email protected].

 Learn more about our work in sustainable growth and capacity strengthening for agriculture.

 * J. Ashby et al., “Preparing Groups of Poor Farmers for Market Engagement: Five Key Skill Sets,” in Innovations as Key to the Green Revolution in Africa: Exploring the Scientific Facts, ed.
 Andre Bationo et al. (New York: Springer, 2011), 103–11.